allebone/help.omni.af.mil/docs/PEX/Training.md

 2. Student / Course Information.
 The first level of the report format displays the Student Name, MDS/CP \(Crew Position\), Squadron, Course Name, Course Number, Version Number, Start Date, Actual Completion Date and Required Completion Date.

     * Version Number.
 A unique number assigned to the course.
 As updates and editions are made to the course, the version number can increase.
 This means you can usually compare the version numbers to ensure you have the latest course.

     * Start Date.
 This is the date the course was started.

     * Actual Completion Date.
 This is the date the course is completed.

     * Required Completion Date.
 This is the date that the course is Required to be completed by.
 This date is added during the student enrol ment when there is a strict timeline that must be fol owed.

 3. Block of Instruction \(BOI\) Information.
 The second level of the report format displays the BOI Name, BOI Type, Status, Start Date in BOI, Duration, Ground Time, Actual Training Day \(ATD\) Time, Flight Time, Seat Time, Minimum BOI Pass Grade, Grade Received, Instructor, Reviewer, Student, BOI Prerequisites, Task Prerequisites, and Comments.

     * BOI Type.
 Examples of BOI Types include: Admin, Briefing, CBT, Lab, Academic, Ground, SIM, Flight, and Mis3.

-o Blue – In Progress
+        * Blue – In Progress

-o Green – Passed
+        * Green – Passed

-o Red – Failed
+        * Red – Failed

-o Yellow – Scheduled
+        * Yellow – Scheduled

-o Gray – Not Applicable
+        * Gray – Not Applicable

     * BOI Status.
 This shows the current status or progress of the BOI.

-o Complete – BOI has been completed
+        * Complete – BOI has been completed

-o INC\_WX – Incomplete Due to Weather
+        * INC\_WX – Incomplete Due to Weather

-o INC\_MX – Incomplete due to Maintenance
+        * INC\_MX – Incomplete due to Maintenance

-o INC\_OPS – Incomplete due to Operations
+        * INC\_OPS – Incomplete due to Operations

-o INC\_Stud\_Non\_Pro – Incomplete due to Student Proficiency o INC\_Other – Incomplete due to other factors
+        * INC\_Stud\_Non\_Pro – Incomplete due to Student Proficiency o INC\_Other – Incomplete due to other factors

     * Pro\_Adv: Proficiency Advance when a supervisor has approved the student to be advanced based on experience from prior duty positions outside the unit.
 Documented during initial interview process and documented in their 623 Folder.

     * Date.
 This is the date the BOI is started.

     * Duration.
 Indicates how many days it takes to complete a particular BOI.

     * Ground Time.

     * ATD Time.

     * Flight Time.

     * Seat Time.

     * Grade.
 The grade for that particular BOI.

     * Instructor, Reviewer, Student.
 These locations show if a BOI has been singed once it has been graded.
 If there is a missing signature a hashed line will be displayed.

     * BOI and Task Prerequisites.
 This shows the status of a prerequisite if it is assigned to a BOI or Task.

     * Comments: Any comments made by the Instructor/Reviewer wil be displayed for the particular BOI.

 4. Task Information.
 The third level of the report format displays the unique Task Code, Task Name, \_\_\_\_\_\_\_\_\_\_\_\(NA\), Is Covered, Minimum Grade, Actual BOI Grade, Minimum Proficiency Level, Proficiency Level, Minimum Knowledge Level, Knowledge Level, Date task was completed, Number Required, Number Accomplished and Task Comments.

     * Task Code.
 The Task ID provides a unique identifier for the Task Name.

     * Minimum Grade.
 Demonstrates the grade students must achieve on a specific task.
 This field is not required for all courses.

     * Grade.
 This is the actual grade of the Task.

     * Minimum Proficiency Level.
 Displays the grade students must achieve when they demonstrate/perform a specific task.
 This field is not required for all courses.

     * Proficiency Level.
 This is the level that the task was graded.

     * Minimum Knowledge Level.
 Displays the grade students must achieve when they describe/explain a specific task.
 This field is not required for all courses.

     * Knowledge Level.
 This is the level that the task was graded.

     * Date.
 Displays the date the task was completed.

     * Number Required.
 Indicates how many a student must accomplish a specific task in BOI.

     * Number Accomplished.
 Indicates how many a student has a completed.

     * Comments.
 Any comments made for a particular task will be displayed.